The History and Future of Experiments in Music and Theater

 Each quarter, students will be asked to write a research paper, addressing some part of the authors, composers and artworks studied.
 A draft of the paper will be due in week 5, and a final version will be due in week 10.
 Primary emphasis will be placed on understanding of the intentions of the authors, composers and artists studied, and their contribution.
 Students will develop writing skills as an additional emphasis.

-performing arts, theater, music, and education.
+This offering will prepare you for careers and advanced study in: performing arts, theater, music, and education.

 First winter class meeting: Monday, January 9th at 12pm (Com 110)